wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 **ASB.py** (alternative splicing benchmarking) is a standardized benchmarking tool designed to unify the output of multiple alternative splicing analysis software, including **MAJIQ**, **PSI-Sigma**, **SUPPA2**, and **rMATS**.
 By converting results into a unified format, ASB enables downstream comparison, evaluation, and integration of splicing events across different tools.

-**ASI.py** (alternative splicing integration) processes the output from ASB.py containing uniform IDs and integrates DSE results from different AS event detection tools.
-DSEs supported by varying numbers of tools are combined to generate the final consensus DSE.

 The unified formats for seven event types are as follow:

 <img width="865" height="532" alt="image" src="https://github.com/user-attachments/assets/9d7ad677-f0f2-43e2-8b92-b7dde4d4cafb" />